fuzion9/nvrX/README.md

 # Nvrx
 A Network Video Recording system for almost all IP Cameras.
+This is heavily influenced by Shinobi https://github.com/ShinobiCCTV/Shinobi

 # Requirements
 * Linux/Windows
 * ffmpeg 3.4 or higher
 * MongoDB 3 or higher
 * nodejs 8.10.0 or higher
-* @angular/cli 1.7 or higher (globally installed: npm install @angular/cli@latest)
+* @angular/cli 1.7 or higher (globally installed: npm install @angular/cli@latest)  (This is working and tested with Angular 5.2.0, with the release of 6 there are some minor breaking changes with RxJS 6 which is used by Angular 6.
+I will be working on native support for Angular 6 soon, but for now there is a backwards compatibily package available.
+To install it use: npm install rxjs@6 rxjs-compat@6 --save)

+This is just me writing this, happy for any ideas/input/feedback/code improvements, etc.. etc..

 # Linux (Ubuntu) Installation and Configuration